-The following unaudited pro forma consolidated financial statements have been prepared from the historical results of operations of United and to give effect to the pending acquisitions of North Point and Independent, and the statements reflect adjustments for outstanding debentures.
+The following unaudited condensed pro forma consolidated financial statements have been prepared from the historical results of operations of United and to give effect to the pending acquisitions of North Point and Independent.
 These statements should be read in conjunction with the historical consolidated financial statements of United, including the notes thereto, included elsewhere in this proxy statement.
 The pro forma combined results are not necessarily indicative of the combined results of future operations.